General attributes

 These attributes may be used for any operation to store information about a thread that started a span.

-thread.idintCurrent “managed” thread ID (as opposed to OS thread ID).42RecommendedExperimental
+thread.idDevelopmentRecommendedintCurrent “managed” thread ID (as opposed to OS thread ID).
+[1]42

-Examples of where thread.id and thread.name can be extracted from:
+[1] thread.id: Examples of where the value can be extracted from:

 C++std::this_thread::get_id()

 Often a span is closely tied to a certain unit of code that is logically responsible for handling the operation that the span describes (usually the method that starts the span).
 For an HTTP server span, this would be the function that handles the incoming request, for example.
-The attributes listed below allow to report this unit of code and therefore to provide more context about the span.
+The code attributes allow to report this unit of code and therefore to provide more context.